-Eligible Class(es) For Coverage: All Full-time Active Employees of MercyOne Des Moines who are executives who are on US. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding physicians, temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time and Part-time Active Employees at St. Mary's Health Care System Athens who are executives, directors, or vice presidents who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding the chief executive officer, temporary, leased or seasonal employees.
 Also excluding the following: